-For Option 1 & 2 for reaccreditation, any activity that your organization offered, or plans to offer, under the umbrella of your TMA accreditation during its current term must be included in PARS or on the list.
-Current term is defined as the month after your last accreditation decision through the expiration of your current term.
+- For reaccreditation, any activity that your organization offered, or plans to offer, under the umbrella of your TMA accreditation during its current term must be included on the list.
+Current term is defined as the month after your last accreditation decision through the expiration of your current term. - Activities should be entered chronologically; first live courses, then enduring materials